NeterAlex/CLQ-Assessment-Shuanghe-Farm/README.md

 # CLQ-Assessment-Shuanghe-Farm

-Code and data for the paper 'Research on Cultivated Land Quality Assessment.
-Cultivated Land Quality Assessment using BO-Stacking-TabNet This repository contains the official implementation and a public data subset for the paper: "Research on Cultivated Land Quality Assessment at the Farm Scale for Black Soil Region in Northeast China Based on Typical Periods Remote Sensing Images from Landsat 9".
+This repository contains the official Code and subset data for the paper: "Research on Cultivated Land Quality Assessment at the Farm Scale for Black Soil Region in Northeast China Based on Typical Periods Remote Sensing Images from Landsat 9".

 This project proposes a novel deep learning framework, BO-Stacking-TabNet, to assess Cultivated Land Quality (CLQ) directly from raw multi-temporal spectral reflectance data from Landsat 9, achieving high accuracy and reliability at the farm scale.